 About the Guest Speaker Mo Fathelbab, Founder and President of Forum Resource, LLC

-Mo Fathelbab is the founder and president of Forum Resource, LLC and co-founder of Harvard Business School Alumni Forums.
+Mo Fathelbab is the founder and president of Forum Resource, LLC, and co-founder of Harvard Business School Alumni Forums.
 He is the author of two best-selling books, Forum: The Secret Advantage of Successful Leaders, and his new book The Friendship Advantage – 7 Keys to Building Relationships that Transform Culture and Drive Productivity, available on Amazon in paperback and Kindle ebook.

-Prior to that Mo served as executive director of Entrepreneurs’ Organization (1991-1997) where he created the peer-to-peer Forum program content initiated 100s of CEO Forums.
+Prior to that Mo served as executive director of Entrepreneurs’ Organization (1991-1997) where he created the peer-to-peer Forum program content and initiated 100s of CEO Forums.
 Mo has worked with over 20,000 CEOs and Entrepreneurs over the course of nearly 3 decades in 33 countries.

 Mo regularly speaks to groups of CEOs and their C suite as well as to chapters of YPO (Young Presidents’ Organization), EO (Entrepreneurs’ Organization) as well as audiences of more than 500 attendees.
 He has a popular TEDx talk and has appeared on many TV shows and podcasts as well as in many newspapers.